 How often do you think about creating your third act?
-If you are my age, days ago turning 76, you might think about it more often than not.
+If you are my age, nearing 80, you might think about it more often than not.
 You’re comfortable now, and yet, you somehow feel that there will be a few adjustments or changes in your future.

 After all, this is your third act, and you want to roll with new experiences.
 Even though not all changes will be perfect, or even desired, you can expect they will be exciting and full of surprises.